apache/cassandra/doc/source/cql/ddl.rst

-.. warning:: Since Cassandra 3.0, compact tables have the exact same layout internally than non compact ones (for the same schema obviously), and declaring a table compact **only** creates artificial limitations on the table definition and usage that are necessary to ensure backward compatibility with the deprecated Thrift API.
-And as ``COMPACT STORAGE`` cannot, as of Cassandra |version|, be removed, it is strongly discouraged to create new table with the ``COMPACT STORAGE`` option.
+.. warning:: Since Cassandra 3.0, compact tables have the exact same layout internally than non compact ones (for the same schema obviously), and declaring a table compact **only** creates artificial limitations on the table definition and usage.
+It only exists for historical reason and is preserved for backward compatibility And as ``COMPACT STORAGE`` cannot, as of Cassandra |version|, be removed, it is strongly discouraged to create new table with the ``COMPACT STORAGE`` option.

 A *compact* table is one defined with the ``COMPACT STORAGE`` option.
-This option is mainly targeted towards backward compatibility for definitions created before CQL version 3 (see `www.datastax.com/dev/blog/thrift-to-cql3
-<http://www.datastax.com/dev/blog/thrift-to-cql3>`__ for more details) and shouldn't be used for new tables.
-Declaring a
-table with this option creates limitations for the table which are largely arbitrary but necessary for backward compatibility with the (deprecated) Thrift API.
+This option is only maintained for backward compatibility for definitions created before CQL version 3 and shouldn't be used for new tables.
+Declaring a table with this option creates limitations for the table which are largely arbitrary (and exists for historical reasons).
 Amongst those limitation:

 - a compact table cannot use collections nor static columns.
 - if a compact table has at least one clustering column, then it must have *exactly* one column outside of the primary